Hiring for Culture Fit

 - By removing an employee who doesn’t want to be a part of their organization, Zappos saves on future hassles, headaches and termination costs that far exceed the money paid to the employee.

-What Zappos has showed us is how important hiring for cultural fit is.
+Hiring the best employees is a foundational managerial skill.
+And what Zappos has showed us is how important hiring for cultural fit is.
 Zappos uses many “unconventional” interview techniques but you as an everyday manager can achieve the same objectives.
 If you're looking for an easier way to test job candidates for culture fit why not use specific interview questions designed to test for culture fit.

 But Zappos isn't the only company that going to extreme measures to hire the best employees: